 Fun Facts about the Human Skin

-- It’s the largest organ of the human integumentary system, but small intestine is the largest organ found in our body’s interior.
+- It’s the largest organ of the human integumentary system, but the small intestine is the largest organ found in our body’s interior.

 - The skin comprises 19 million skin cells.